VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 ));
 ```

-## Create a channel
+## Create a Channel

 Before you can start sending messages, you first need a Channel to send them to.
-Here is how you create a channel.
+Here is how you create a Channel.

 ```javascript
 // Create a Channel